jasonavatarang/Neonatal-Navigators/README.md

 ---

+## Quickstart
+In order to start the project locally, do the following: open a terminal inside the "frontend" subfolder.
+Run the following commands:
+    npm install
+    npm run dev

 ## Features
 - **Decision Tree Navigation:** Guides users through tailored steps for neonates of varying gestational ages.
 - **Comprehensive Resources:** Includes supporting documentation, video demonstrations, and written guidelines.